Ys: Memories of Celceta Review (PS Vita)on February 24, 2014 by Kitsumeda

 Long gone are the days when everyone joked how the Vita had no games.
 It’s almost two months in 2014 and Vita users were already spoiled rotten, first with Danganronpa and now with Toukiden: The Age of Demons and Ys: Memories of Celceta.
 And I’m pleased to say that the new Ys is one of the most enjoyable games I played on Vita to date.

-Ys: Memories of Celceta is actually the fourth game Ys IV game.
-While the overall plot is similar there are a ton of differences that make the story a totally new experience.
-The story was reworked and many elements are different.
+Ys: Memories of Celceta is actually the fourth Ys IV game.
+While the overall plot is similar there are a ton of differences that make the story a whole new experience.
+The story was reworked and many elements are unique to Memories of Celceta.
 The game starts with our protagonist, Adol, like every RPG main character having amnesia.
-You soon meet up with Duren a character very similar to Dogi from the past games.
-After saving the locals from a monster attack you are given the task to explore and make a map of the forest from which rarely anyone returns alive.
-A forest that you made your way back from, but have no memories of.
+You soon join up with Duren a character very similar to Dogi from the past games.
+After saving the locals from a monster attack you are given the task to explore and map out the forest from which rarely anyone returns alive, a forest that you made your way back from, but have no memories of.

 The story isn’t this game’s strong point.
 Most of the game consists of you exploring new locations and finding out that you have already been to there when you had your memory.
-The second half picks up with the plot, but by then everything feels a bit rushed.
-The ending is especially disappointing since you aren’t rewarded for your effort, because you don’t even see the characters you spent the whole game with.
+In the second half the plot picks up, but by then everything feels a bit rushed.
+The ending is especially disappointing since you aren’t rewarded for your efforts and you don’t even see the characters you spent the whole game with.

 Fortunately the exploration and amnesia tie in quite nicely to the gameplay.
-As you explore the dungeon your map will constantly update.
+As you explore the dungeon you will automatically map out the land.
 And from time to time you can return to the city in order to pick up a reward.
-As for amnesia you will find orbs scattered throughout the world.
+As for Adol’s amnesia, you will collect orbs scattered throughout the world.
 Once touched, you will have a flashback revealing a bit more of what happened to Adol in the past.

-Character development is also a bit weak.
+Character development is also a bit on the weak side.
 Most of the characters lack a distinct personality and you will rarely have conversations with them.
 I might have been playing too many visual novels lately, but it’s a shame that the majority of characters don’t have any hidden agenda nor are they constantly waiting to stab you in your back.

 The villains are also a letdown.
 You meet them a few hours into the game, but after that you don’t really see or battle any of them them until the final showdown.
 This seems like a wasted opportunity, since you never feel like they are developed, never being imposing as they should be.